rita-garcia/unicanterbury-python-swap2/_sources/ps-post.rst

    Finish writing the code to swap the values in a and b (so that a ends up with b's initial value and b ends up with a's initial value).
    ~~~~

+   # set the initial values of a and b
    a = -3
    b = 5